wesleyraptor/streamingphish/README.md

 - Centos 7
 - Ubuntu 16.04
+- Debian 9.4
 - Fedora 27

 DigitalOcean droplets, AWS instances, or other cloud-based VMs with at least 2GBs of RAM should do the trick.

 #### Installation